saidsay-so/fancy/README.md

 and controlling it through D-Bus, a CLI to send commands and a GUI (WIP).
 It works only on Linux and Windows support is not planned<sup>[1](#linux-only)</sup>.

+## Warning

+This project is currently being heavily refactored.
+If you want a more stable software, check out [nbfc-linux](https://github.com/nbfc-linux/nbfc-linux).

 ## Compatibility

 You can check if your computer model is supported by checking if a configuration exists in